vivahome/FilamentInfo_Repetier_plugin/README.md

 INSTALLATION:
-Copy the file FilamentInfo.dll in the Repetier plugins folder in a folder with the same name, example:
+Copy the file FilamentInfo.dll and translations folder in the Repetier plugins folder in a folder with the same name, example:
 C:\Program Files\Repetier-Host\plugins\FilamentInfo\FilamentInfo.dll.
+C:\Program Files\Repetier-Host\plugins\FilamentInfo\translations